 Relationships with the local media are steadily improving but that progress could be jeopardised if we do not have protocols in place.
 Of course, the democratic process means that elected members are rightly free to express their views and opinions and these protocols are not designed to limit that freedom in any way.
-What should be made clear, however, is that elected members are also ambassadors for the Council with some degree of responsibility for its image and reputation, as well as a duty to follow their Code of Conduct.
+What should be made clear, however, is that elected members are also ambassadors for the Council with some degree of responsibility for its image and reputation.